firesim/firesim/docs/Advanced-Usage/Miscellaneous-Tips.rst

 Accessing Vivado logs
 -----------------------------------

-There are times when we want to view Vivado logs when a bitstream build fails (especially when a bitstream builds while the manager is printing out ``pending``).
+There are times when we want to view Vivado logs when a bitstream build fails (especially when a bitstream build fails while the manager is printing out ``pending``).
 FireSim stores these logs in storage servers called EC2 buckets.
 The following steps will guide you on how to copy these logs from the bucket to your manager instance: